 Most Beginnings birth parents develop a relationship with their counsellor and keep in contact over the years via email, calls and occasional meeting.

-Parents need to be non judgemental and offer a verbal declaration of support for whatever their daughter or son decides, then seek out their own support network to talk about their own feelings of disappointment, loss or anger.
+Parents need to be non-judgmental and offer a verbal declaration of support for whatever their daughter or son decides, then seek out their own support network to talk about their own feelings of disappointment, loss or anger.
 By articulating clear boundaries of what they will or will not provide, grandparents will add to the information needed for their child’s important life decision.
 Often parents do not say anything until after the decision is made and it could have made a significant difference to the outcome.

 Parents must find a way to manage their disappointment and seek a counsellor to talk about how they will reconcile their lack of control.
 It is ultimately the birth parents’ decision to make for their child.
 It is never wise to pressure, coerce, impose or manipulate a decision that is not theirs to make.
 The consequences for this may not be evident at the time, but will surface in the future.